Azure/azure-policy/README.md

 ## Getting Support

-The support role of this repository has transitioned to standard Azure support channels.
+The general Azure Policy support role of this repository has transitioned to standard Azure support channels.
 See below for information about getting support help for Azure Policy.

 ### Alias Requests

 An alias enables you to restrict what values or conditions are permitted for a *property* on a resource.
 Each alias maps to the paths in different API versions for a given resource type.
 During policy evaluation, the policy engine gets the property path for that API version.
 See the documentation page on aliases [**here**](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#aliases).
-For additional information about Azure Policy and aliases, visit this [**blog post**](https://azure.microsoft.com/blog/more-resource-policy-aliases/)
+For additional information about Azure Policy and aliases, visit this [**blog post**](https://azure.microsoft.com/blog/more-resource-policy-aliases/).

 Previously, this repository was the official channel to open requests for new aliases.
 Since the full set of aliases for most namespaces have now been published, support for requesting aliases is now handled by Azure Customer Support.
 Open a new [**Azure Customer Support ticket**](https://azure.microsoft.com/support/create-ticket/) if you believe you need new aliases to be published.